 We have created the textbook as a complete package of text, code and data.
-While the textbook is available for money, code and data are free.
+While the textbook is available for money, code and data are free!

-Read summary information: Case studies summary page
+- Start from the Case studies summary page

+Let us start with a simple way to store data and code on your computer.
 To ensure smooth sailing, you will need to create to folders on your computer, anywhere you like.

 For the code:

 For the data:

 This setup is assumed for all the codes in R, Python and Stata.

 All the code that reproduces all the tables and graphs in the textbook is available freely to use.

 - Each case study has a separate folder.

 - Within case study folders, codes in different languages are simply stored together.